seamplex/feenox/README4hackers.markdown

 - flexibility to handle many workflows, including [web-based interfaces][] and thin command-line clients.

-The input file…
+The [input file][self-explanatory ASCII file]…

 - has a [one-to-one correspondence with the human description of the problem][]
-- is Git-traceable ([the mesh is defined in a separate file][] created by Gmsh, which may or may not be tracked)
+- is Git-traceable ([the mesh is defined in a separate file][self-explanatory ASCII file] created by Gmsh, which may or may not be tracked)
 - allows the user to enter [algebraic expressions whenever a numerical value is needed][] (everything is an expression)
 - understands [definitions (nouns) and instructions (verbs)][].
 FeenoX